Fair allocation of combinations of indivisible goods and chores: Finding an EF1 and PO allocation

 The example below illustrates our discrete adaptation of AW. \begin{example}[Example of the generalized AW] Consider two agents, Alice and Bob, and five items with the following additive utilities where the gray circles correspond to goods and the white circles correspond to chores.

 The generalized AW initially allocates the goods to Alice and the chores to Bob.
 Then, it transfers the first good from Alice to Bob and moves the second chore from Bob to Alice.
-After moving the third good from Alice to Bob, Bob stops being envious up to one item.
+After moving the third good from Alice to Bob, Bob stops being envious by more than one item.
 Hence the final allocation gives the items $2$ and $4$ to Alice and the rest to Bob. \end{example}

-A natural question is whether PO and EF1 allocation exists for three agents with general additive utilities.
-We leave this as an interesting open question.
+A natural question is whether PO and EF1 allocations exist for three or more agents; we leave this an an interesting open question.
+We remark that Pareto-optimality by itself is easy to achieve in $O(nm)$ time.
+It suffices to give each item to the agent who values it the most.